Prenatal Care for Twins, Triplets and Other Multiples

 Meet Our Specialist

 David Schrimmer, MD

 Dr. Schrimmer has practiced maternal-fetal medicine for more than 20 years, and specializes in caring for patients carrying twins, triplets and higher-order multiples.
-He is also experienced in fetal therapy, or in-utero treatment of babies with serious conditions.
-He founded the Fetal Surgery Program at UC San Diego, which offers laser photocoagulation treatment for Twin-to-Twin Tranfusion Syndrome.
+He is also experienced in fetal therapy, or in utero treatment of babies with serious conditions.
+He founded the Fetal Surgery Program at UC San Diego, which offers laser photocoagulation treatment for Twin-to-Twin Transfusion Syndrome.

 Multiples Support Group

 Our programs offers the Multiples Mentoring Program, with meetings on the second Tuesday of the month, 6:30 p.m. – 8 p.m. at Thornton Hospital, SDG&E Conference Room, 3rd Floor 3-102.
 Meetings vary from open discussions to guest speakers.
 For more information, contact Corey Anaka, multiples program coordinator.